Zilliqa/zilliqa-developer/Mining.md

         <REMOTE_MINE>false</REMOTE_MINE>
         ```

-7. Install python dependencies:
+7. Run the shell script in your command prompt to launch your docker image.

       ```shell
-    sudo apt install python-pip
-    export LC_ALL=C
-    pip install request requests clint futures
-    ```

-8. Run the shell script in your command prompt to launch your docker image.

-      ```shell
       ./launch_docker.sh
       ```

-9. You will be prompted to enter some information as shown below:
+8. You will be prompted to enter some information as shown below:
     - `Assign a name to your container (default: zilliqa):` <br> [Press **Enter** to skip if using default]

     - `Enter your IP address ('NAT' or *.*.*.*):` <br> [Key in your IP address as found in step 5 **OR** `NAT` if you chose Option 1b during Network setup]